-Another approach for fall detection is by utilizing machine learning techniques.
+For fall detection, another approach is by utilizing machine learning techniques.
 [2] These techniques yield great results but can be costly on the machine hardware.
 Our system is aimed towards commercial use.
-With this in mind, we want to lower the cost of our system to become more affordable for consumers.
+With this in mind, we wanted to lower the cost of our system to become more affordable for average consumers.
 With lower-end hardware, a system with a machine learning implementation may not be feasible.

-Logan Kilfoy
+But with our system implementation, creation of lower cost fall detection system may be possible.

+Socioeconomical Cost Associated With Falls

+South Korea has an ever growing elderly population and the need for a fall detection system could save them lives and money.
+Estimates have indicated annual costs associated with elderly falls is around 1.3 trillion KRW(South Korean Won).
+The majority of the individuals who fell were female which indicates that a majority of the templates going forward should be female.